 An Intro to the Best Books for Nursing Students

-Here is a list of some excellent nursing books that stand out among the rest- These books cover everything from anatomy to pharmacology, and they’ll be there with you every step of the way:
+Here is a list of excellent nursing books that stand out among the rest- These books cover everything from anatomy to pharmacology, and they’ll be there with you every step of the way.

-1. Overall Best Book for Nursing Students: Saunders Comprehensive Review for the NCLEX-RN Examination, 8th Edition
+1. Saunders Comprehensive Review for the NCLEX-RN Examination (Best for NCLEX-RN Prep)

 Whether you’re a future nurse, or someone considering nursing as a career, this book is for you.
 It will prepare you to take the NCLEX-RN exam and succeed in your new profession.